simplycycling/fabric_flask_deployer/README.md

 fab deploy_api0

-Currently, a flask frontend is being worked on that will allow you to enter the software version number that you're going to push.
+A flask frontend is being worked on that will allow you to enter the software version number that you're going to push, and the hostname that you'll be pushing to.

-In the not too distant future, the ability to push from git (rather than local) will be added.
+In the not too distant future, the ability to push from git (rather than local) will be added.          _